libris/lxlviewer/lxl-web/src/routes/(app)/[[lang=lang]]/help/search/en.md

 ---
-title: 'en'
+title: 'Help and tips'
 ---

-# Search in Libris
+# Help and tips

 Use the search box to search!
 Enter your query as free text, or use the filters suggested in the search box.
 Click the examples further down on this page to see how filters and search operators can be used in practice.